tmitchel/NNClassifiers/README.md

+This package is used to train a fully-connected two layer network to distinguish VBF Higgs to Tau Tau from DY+Jets.
+The package has two main scripts:
+- `train_network.py` is used to train a new model provided two input TTrees
+- `run_network.py` loads a trained network and uses it to process an input TTree

 # Instructions to setup the network

 In order to use the framework, you must setup a virtual environment with all necessary packages installed and convert all input root files to h5 file format.
-The tools to setup the framework are located in the build directory.
+The tools to setup the framework are located in the `build` directory.

     cd build